andresheredia1/HyBayesCal-pckg/README.md

 * `TELEMAC_CONFIG_NAME` = Name of Telemac compiler bash script `.sh` `pysource.template.sh` (i.e. pysource.gfortranHPC.sh).
 * `HBCenv_DIR` = /full/path/to/HBCenv

-**`activateTM.sh`**: Bash file that activates Telemac.
+**`activateTM.sh`**: Bash file that compiles Telemac.
 * Modify `TELEMAC_CONFIG_DIR`= and `TELEMAC_CONFIG_NAME`= as mentioned above.

-**Tip:** Make sure to test a single Telemac simulation from telemac/examples/.
-You can refer to the [Telemac Installation Guide](http://wiki.opentelemac.org/doku.php?id=installation_on_linux) if help needed.
+**Tip:** Make sure to test a single Telemac simulation from telemac/examples/ so it runs properly.
+You can refer to the [Telemac Installation Guide](http://wiki.opentelemac.org/doku.php?id=installation_on_linux) if help needed on how to run and install Telemac.

 ### HBCenv
 Folder containing the Python virtual environment.
 As explained before, this folder holds the required python libraries to run the code.

 ### Simulationxxxx
 Folder that should contain the necessary files to run Telemac and a subfolder called *auto-saved-results*.
-To this point, the package only runs hydrodynamic simulations but it can also be implemented to run other Telemac modules.
-To test the package, the simulation folder has already a case study `2dsteady.cas`.
-(Hint: if this folder is not present while download, create it before running the code)
+The folder *auto-saved-results* has an empty file that can be deleted once the package has been downloaded.
+To this point, the package only runs hydrodynamic simulations and one calibration parameter but it can also be implemented to run other Telemac modules and with other calibration parameters.
+The folder must also have  the necessary Telemac files .cas, .cli , .slf and others.
+To test the package, the simulation folder has already a case study `2dsteady.cas`with the additional Tekemac files.
+(Hint: if the folder *auto-saved-results* is not present after download, create it before running the code).

 * `.cas` - Telemac Steering file (2dsteady.cas for this case study),
 * `.cli` - Boundary conditions file (boundaries.cli for this case)
 * `.slf` - Mesh file (qgismesh.slf for this case) \